This glossary will help you understand the exact meaning of LBRY and blockchain related terms.

 An outpoint, as referenced in API documentation and elsewhere, is the most specific identification for a particular version of a claim (a claim may be updated and will be referenced by a new outpoint).
 The outpoint is the concatenation of the transaction id and nout (position in the transaction).
 Outpoint example:

 A form of cold storage where a private key for LBRY Credits address is printed on a piece of paper (with or without encryption) and then all traces of the key are removed from the computer where it was generated.
 To redeem bitcoins, a key must be imported in the wallet application so it can sign a transaction.
 See also Casascius Coins.

-A type of the script and address that allows sending bitcoins to arbitrary complex scripts using a compact hash of that script.
-This allows payer to pay much smaller transaction fees and not wait very long for a non-standard transaction to get included in the blockchain.
+A type of script and address that allows for the sending of bitcoins to arbitrary complex scripts using a compact hash of that script.
+This allows a payer to pay much smaller transaction fees and not wait very long for a non-standard transaction to get included in the blockchain.
 Then the actual script matching the hash must be provided by the payee when redeeming the funds.
-P2SH addresses are encoded in Base58Check just like regular public keys and start with number “3”.
+P2SH addresses are encoded in Base58Check just like regular public keys and start with the number “3”.

 Private Key (Privkey)

 A number that is provably hard to compute.
-That is, it takes measurable amount of time and/or computational power (energy) to produce.
+That is, it takes a measurable amount of time and/or computational power (energy) to produce.
 In LBRY, similar to Bitcoin, it is a hash of a block header.
-A block is considered valid only if its hash is lower than the current target (roughly, starts with a certain amount of zero bits).
-Each block refers to a previous block thus accumulating previous proof-of-work and forming a blockchain.
+A block is considered valid only if its hash is lower than the current target (i.e. starts with a certain amount of zero bits).
+Each block refers to a previous block, thus accumulating previous proof-of-work and forming a blockchain.